 The report states: ai???As the world economy has become increasingly globalized, the need for greater visa-free access has grown steadily.
 Across the economic spectrum, individuals want to transcend the constraints imposed on them by their country of origin and access business, financial, career, and lifestyle opportunities on a global scaleai???.

 The Brexit impact on the British passport is yet to be seen.
 It appears that travel to and from EU countries won’t be obstructed.
 However, questions have been raised to whether or not such travel will require more bureaucracy.

-Dr. Christian H. Kälin declared: “We have witnessed several major events recently that are likely to have an impact on global mobility – including Brexit and the election of US President Donald Trump.
+Dr. Christian H. KAi??lin declared: ai???We have witnessed several major events recently that are likely to have an impact on global mobility ai??i?? including Brexit and the election of US President Donald Trump.
 Both can be interpreted as steps toward restricting movement and creating barriers to entry.
 There is still huge disparity in the levels of travel freedom between countries, despite the world becoming seemingly more mobile and interdependent,” he added.
-“Generally, visa requirements are a reflection of a country’s relationship with others, and take into account diplomatic relationships between countries, reciprocal visa arrangements, security risks, and the dangers of visa and immigration regulation violations”.
-Dr. Christian H. Kälin is the chairman of the company in charge with the ranking.
+“Generally, visa requirements are a reflection of a country’s relationship with others, and take into account diplomatic relationships between countries, reciprocal visa arrangements, security risks, and the dangers of visa and immigration regulation violationsai???.
+Dr. Christian H. KAi??lin is the chairman of the company in charge with the ranking.